Is it ever OK to cold-call walk in to a Nurse Manager’s office for a nursing job?

 Other managers will size you up when you walk in to apply for a job, and give you a moment.
 If so, be brief, respectful of their time, and thank them.
 Say that you are aware there is a position for which you qualify, and you wanted to drop your application off in person.

 This is not an interview unless the manager makes it one.
 But always be prepared for new grad RN interview questions!
+Don’t miss Top 10 Interview Questions and Answers This article was shared so many times on Facebook that it’s been banned from sharing.

 They may be impressed enough with your initiative and presence that they expedite your application process and hire you.
 That’s the benefit.